aimms/user-guide/aimms-ide/Aimms/Options/Project/Appearance/Appearance_Number_1000_Separat.rst

 **Note**

 *	If the Windows settings are used and the "Digital grouping symbol" is valued ".", then the number "1.2" is an invalid value.
-*	Only the format of numbers on pages is influenced by this option and the numbers formatted using the function FormatString with %tn, %ti, and %tf in the format string.
+*	Only the format of numbers on pages is influenced by this option and the numbers formatted using the function :any:`FormatString` with %tn, %ti, and %tf in the format string.